Organizational culture: How does it affect a business acquisition

 Culture can be a make-or-break factor in whether or not a business acquisition ultimately succeeds.

-Kelly McDougald, an Executive Advisor with BDC Advisory Services, defines culture as the “explicit and implicit values of an organization and its people” as well as the processes and behaviours that have been adopted based on those values.
+Organizational culture can be defined as the explicit and implicit values of an organization and its people as well as the processes and behaviours that have been adopted based on those values.

-Culture has a tremendous impact on how people go about their daily work, interact with each other and achieve the company’s goals.
+Culture has a tremendous impact on how employees go about their daily work, interact and achieve the company's goals.
 It’s often what differentiates two companies that offer similar products or services, and it can make a big difference in how well a new employee integrates into a company—and how well two companies fit together.

 When two businesses become one